Room Hire and General Enquiries

 The Quaker Centre is accessible to wheelchair users through non-automatic front doors.
 There is a disabled toilet and a designated off road car parking space.There is a hearing loop in the Main Meeting Room.
 There are no stairs within the building.

 Bus: The bus routes that stop nearest to the Quaker Centre are 1, 2 and 7.
-They stop at the Cross and Stable Church on Overstreet (1 & 7) and on Downs Barn Boulevard before the junction with Overstreet (2).
+Buses 1 and 7 stop at the Cross and Stable Church on Overstreet.
+Bus 2 stops on Downs Barn Boulevard near the junction with Overstreet.
 Bus routes and timetables published on the Milton Keynes Council Website can be found here.

-Train: Milton Keynes is on the west-coast line, served by Virgin, West Midlands and Southern trains.
+Train: Milton Keynes is on the west-coast line, served by Avanti West Coast, West Midlands and Southern trains.
 The Quaker Centre is 2 miles from the station.
 Taxis are available outside the front of the main station entrance.
 Local buses also run from the train station.

 Car: The Quaker Centre is just off the city grid road Overstreet (V9), between the H4 and H5.
 Due to restricted availability of parking we encourage use of public transport where possible.